jhalterman/lyra/README.md

 Lyra allows for recovery and retry policies to be set globally, for individual resource types, and for initial connection attempts.

-#### On Retryable Failures
+#### On Recoverable / Retryable Failures

-Lyra will only retry failed invocations that are deemed *retryable*.
-These include connection errors that are not related to failed authentication, and channel or connection errors that might be the result of temporary network failures.
+Lyra will only recover or retry on certain failures.
+By default these include connection errors that are not related to failed authentication, and channel or connection errors that might be the result of temporary network failures.
+The sets of [recoverable][recoverable-exceptions] and [retryable][retryable-exceptions] exceptions can be mutated as needed.

 #### On Publishing

 When a channel is closed and is in the process of being recovered, attempts to publish to that channel will result in `AlreadyClosedException` being thrown.
 Publishers should either wait and listen for recovery by way of a [ChannelListener][channel-listener], or use a [RetryPolicy][retry-policy] to retry publish attempts once the channel is recovered.
-The set of recoverable and retryable exceptions [can be][recoverable-exceptions] [configured][retryable-exceptions] as needed.

 #### On Message Delivery